GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86 Assembly And C.md

 ### 4.9 Examining Compiled Code

-To examine how the compiler turns high level code into assembly, we will use the following commans :
+To examine how the compiler turns high level code into assembly, we will use the following command :
 ```
-$ objdump --bo-show-raw-insn -M intel -S -D <file> | less
+$ objdump --bo-show-raw-insn -M intel -S -D <file>
 ```
 `-S` is to demonstrate the connection between high level and low level code and `--no-show-raw-insn` is added to omit the opcodes for clarity.